 PDF download Download Article

-1. Compare your cranial top to the upper third of your face.
-Look in a mirror or take a picture of yourself looking straight into the camera.
+1. Look in a mirror or take a picture of yourself looking straight into the camera.
 Draw lines on the mirror or picture right at your crown, hairline, and brow.
 You should see two sections—your cranial top and the upper third of your face.[3]

 • If your cranial height is taller than your upper third: You have a high cranial top.